rahilshah17/software_car/README.md

 ## Detailed Report

-For an in-depth understanding of the algorithms developed in this project and their verification process, please refer to the following resources:
+For an in-depth understanding of the algorithms developed for this project and their verification process, please refer to the following resources:

 - [Detailed Report](https://github.com/rahilshah17/rahilshah17/software_car/project_report.pdf)
 - [Presentation](https://github.com/rahilshah17/rahilshah17/software_car/presentation.pptx)